Preserved Vehicles

 In Malta it was operated by a private contractor.

-What was to prove to be Shelvoke & Drewry's last model, the 'P' type made its appearance in1978.
-Designed under a team headed by Tom Tillson, with Frank Dean as Chief Engineer the 'P' series tilt cab was once more built 'in house.'
-The 'P' series chassis ranged from 11.5 tons gvw up to a tandem axled 22 tons gvw.
+What was to prove to be Shelvoke & Drewry’s last model, the ‘P’ Type made its appearance in1978.
+Designed under a team headed by Tom Tillson, with Frank Dean as Chief Engineer the ‘P’ series tilt cab was once more built ‘in house.’
+The ‘P’ series chassis ranged from 11.5 tons gvw up to a tandem axled 22 tons gvw.
 Nine examples are in existence, with possibly a few more on Malta.
+(At least 10 ‘P’ series vehicles were still in operation in Malta in 2003.
+It is believed that by the end of 2015 all these vehicles have been withdrawn from service due to more stringent Maltese Government regulations.)

 Steve Jones, from Sandown on the Isle of Wight, owns this 1982 ‘P’ series Revopak.
 It has an unusually short body and wheelbase necessitated by its use on the Scilly Isles by their local Council.